CDCgov/prime-public-health-data-infrastructure/docs/decisions/0011-fhirserver.md

 **Support for a broad and complex data model** -  The solution needs to capture all relevant data in a structured way.
 Healthcare data can be complex due to the different sources of healthcare data being reported differently.

-**Analtyics** -  The platform needs to support epidemiologists' analytical tools.
+**Analytics** -  The platform needs to support epidemiologists' analytical tools.

 **History and Logging** - Healthcare data modifications, additions, and deletions need to be tracked over time for historical logging.